 - Die while engaged in active military service

-Participants’ employment with a previous employer may be eligible for credit toward the vesting requirement if:
+If participants were hired prior to August 31, 2022, employment with a previous employer may be eligible for credit toward the vesting requirement if:

 - The prior employer was classified as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.